History of the Jews in Kingston upon Hull: Rabbis

 Salis Daiches, who was from a Lithuanian dynasty of Rabbis, served Hull to 1907; he was later the leading Rabbi in Edinburgh, and published the recently reprinted Aspects of Judaism (1928).
 Rabbi Mordechai Schwartz, in Hull since 1920, published sermons, and in 1926, the anti-Darwinian Faith and Science.
 Schwartz was involved in a major dispute over Cogan Street synagogue.
 In 1931 Rabbi Samuel Brod (arrived Hull 1898, d.1938) published a book of articles on the Talmud.

-Rabbi Louis Miller, father of New York's Rabbi Alan Miller, was minister of the Hull Western Synagogue and headmaster of its Hebrew School from 1920–30.
+Rabbi Louis Miller, father of New York's Rabbi Alan Miller, was minister of the Hull Western Synagogue and headmaster of its Hebrew School from 1920 to 1930.
 Eliezer Simcha Rabinowitz BA was from a rabbinical line, and as Hull's Minister in 1953, became the first communal Rabbi of Hull (1956–59), and later, of Cape Town and Manchester.
 Rabbi Chaim Joshua Cooper MA Ph.D.
 (1917–99), born in London, was renowned for his intellect as Hull's communal Jewish leader from 1960, active into the 1990s.